Kate Scott (British presenter): Personal life

-Scott’s father, Tom Giles, is a Manchester United fan, and was a special guest when he was interviewed by Peter Schmeichel live at Etihad Stadium in 2023.
-Scott herself is a Manchester United fan.
+Both Scott and her father, Tom Giles, are Manchester United fans.
+Tom was a special guest when he was interviewed by Peter Schmeichel live at Etihad Stadium in 2023.

 Scott was married to German-Iranian businessman Ramtin Abdo, full name Ramtin Abdolmajid, from 2010 to 2016.
 In December 2023, it was revealed that she was in a relationship with American former boxer Malik Scott, whom she had previously been pictured training with in September 2023.
 In March 2024, the pair went public with their relationship on Instagram.
 They married in September 2024.